cladam/choreo/docs/core-concepts.md

 ## 2. Actors: The "Who"

 `actors` are the components or systems that will perform actions in your tests.
-Choreo has three built-in actors that act as specialised backends:
+Choreo has four built-in actors that act as specialised backends:

 - **`Web`**: For making HTTP requests and testing APIs.
 - **`Terminal`**: For running shell commands and inspecting their output.
 - **`FileSystem`**: For creating, reading, and verifying files and directories.
+- **`System`**: For debugging, controlling test flow, and managing the test environment.

 You must declare which actors your feature will use at the top of the file.